Yavas20/MobileTestingTask/README.md

      When User clicks “Display text view” button

-     Then User should see the “Text is sometimes displayed” message
+     Then User should see the “Text is sometimes displayed” message on the screen

         6.2) Test2 (handleDisplayPopupWindow) :